AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Data_Views_API_Overview.md

 For each `/DataViews/{dataViewId}`, resources for getting the `./Data/` for a particular time range

 ## [Preview data API](xref:DataViewsPreviewDataAPI)
-For each `/DataView` provided in request body, resources for getting the preview `./Data/` for a particular time range
+For each `/DataView` provided in request body, resources for getting the preview `./Data/` for a particular time range.
+This provides the flexibility to change the data view on the fly without saving/updating it.

 ## [Access control API](xref:DataViewsAccessControlAPI)
 For the `/DataViews` collection, resources for reading and updating the default `/AccessControl`.